|Height:||243.00+ ft||(74.07+ m)||Elevation:||6,459 ft (1,969 m)||GPS Latitude:||36.19137|

 Notes: Stagg, originally known as Day Tree, is the world's 6th largest tree, the 5th largest giant redwood, and the largest tree in Giant Sequoia National Monument.
 On August 16, 1960, the Rouch Family, which owned the tree before Save the Redwoods League acquired Alder Creek Grove on December 30, 2019, dedicated the tree to honor Amos Alonzo Stagg, a pioneering football coach at the University of the Pacific and a College Football Hall of Fame inductee, whose innovations included the Notre Dame Box and the Statue of Liberty play.

 National Geographic photographer James Balog published a composite photograph of Stagg.
-Save the Redwoods League published an aerial flyover of Stagg, the Animal Planet program Redwood Kings features aerial footage of Stagg.
-The New York Times Science program Climbing and Cloning Sequoias features a climb of Stagg.
+Save the Redwoods League published an aerial flyover of Stagg, the Animal Planet program Redwood Kings features aerial footage of Stagg, and The New York Times Science program Climbing Sequoias for Climate Change features a climb of Stagg.

 Drive: Stagg is 237 mi (381 km) southeast of San Francisco near the city of Porterville.